-A seizure occurs when the electrical activity in your brain is disrupted, thereby disrupting brain cells from effectively sending messages to each other.
+A seizure occurs due to abnormal or overactive electrical activity in the brain, which disrupts brain cells from effectively sending messages to each other.

 If you have epilepsy, or another condition that puts you at risk of recurring seizures, it’s important to take preventive measures to stop them from occurring.